Huegoxaga/notes/os/bash-scripting.md

     - `$2` is the second argument, and so on.
     - If an argument is missing, `$N` will be empty.
   - Positional parameters are read-only and can not be modified.
 Stored them in a variable to modify it or calculate its length.
+  - `shift` command remove argument from the argument list
+    - `shift 2` removes two arguments at a time
 - Other Special Characters
   - `$*` returns all arguments as a single string.
   - `"$*"`returns all arguments and expands to a word